 For more details, see Coexistence with Skype for Business.

-The intended client user experience in Teams when using SfB modes
+The Teams client user experience when using SfB modes

 Detailed mode descriptions